suparnad/recently_viewed_courses/README.md

 3. Visit /courses/recently-viewed to test the feature.

+---

 ## How It Works

-Page Rendering
-CoursePageController.php builds a render array with:

-#popular_courses: static HTML with permanent cache.

-#recently_viewed: lazy-loaded block based on session (or direct rendering if preferred).

-Block & Service
-RecentlyViewedBlock.php: Renders the non-cacheable list using a service.
+1. CoursePageController.php

+    Defines the page route and render array.

+    Uses #theme => 'course_page' to load the Twig template.

+    Includes #lazy_builder to call a trusted service method to render the dynamic block.

+2. RecentlyViewedBlock.php

+    A custom block plugin that fetches recently viewed course names from the session using a service (CourseTracker).

+    Returned block content is never cached (#cache => ['max-age' => 0]).

+3. CourseTracker.php

-CourseTracker.php: Stores and retrieves course names from PHP session.
+    A custom service that adds and retrieves course names from PHP session.

+    Limits the session history to 5 unique entries.

+4. RecentlyViewedLazyBuilder.php

+    A custom lazy builder service that securely loads and returns the RecentlyViewedBlock render array.

+    Implements TrustedCallbackInterface to allow render() to be safely used with #lazy_builder.

 ---